Sesotho kinship: Ego's generation

 The words used by ego when referring to his/her siblings depend on ego's gender, the relative age of ego's sibling, and whether ego is talking about their sibling (nominative) or to their sibling (vocative).

 When speaking to the sibling directly, the names in the table above are used, but when directly speaking to a sibling younger than oneself it is more usual to use their name directly without a title prefix.

-Additionally, the name [xɑ'it͡sʼedi] may used when speaking about/to a younger sibling of the opposite gender.
+Additionally, the name [xɑ'it͡sʼedi] may be used when speaking about/to a younger sibling of the opposite gender.

 Ego's children's generation

 For the generation directly below that of the ego, the names one uses for the children of one's siblings, cross-cousins, and parallel cousins are simply determined by whether or not one has the same gender as the relative on the same generation, who is the child's parent.
 In particular, all children who are related to the ego by a parent of the same gender as the ego are referred to as one's children, whereas everyone else from this generation is referred to by the generic term [mʊt͡ʃʰɑnɑ].
 Equivalently, if a child refers to ego as [ʀɑxɑdɪ] or [mɑlʊmɛ], then ego refers to the child as [mʊt͡ʃʰɑnɑ].

 If ego has married their motswala or even "sibling", then that relation's children – who are also ego's biological children – will simply be given the same name as ego's children without further complication.